carla-simulator/carla/Docs/adv_traffic_manager.md

 #### General considerations

 First of all there are some general behaviour patterns the TM will generate that should be understood beforehand.
-These statements inherent to the way the TM is implemented:
+These statements are inherent to the way the TM is implemented:

-* __Vehicles are not goal-oriented__ they follow a road and whenever a junction appears, choose a path randomly.
-Their path is endless and thus, will never stop roaming around the city.
+* __Vehicles are not goal-oriented__ they follow a trajectory and whenever approaching a junction, choose a path randomly.
+Their path is endless, and will never stop roaming around the city.
-* __Vehicles' intended speed is 70% their current speed limit:__ unless any other behaviour is set.
+* __Vehicles' target speed is 70% their current speed limit:__ unless any other value is set.
-* __Lane change is currently disabled:__ it can be enabled through the API, though right now some issues may happen.
-Disabling lane changes will also ban overtakings between vehicles in the same lane.
-* __Junction priority does not follow traffic regulations:__ the TM has a ticket system to be used while junction complexity is solved.
+* __Junction priority does not follow traffic regulations:__ the TM has a priority system to be used while junction complexity is solved.
 This may cause some issues such as a vehicle inside a roundabout yielding to a vehicle trying to get in.

-The TM provides with a set of possibilities that decide how the traffic is conducted or set specific rules for a vehicle.
-Thus, the user can aim for different behaviours in both a general and specific sense.
+The TM provides a set of possibilities so the user can establish specific behaviours.
 All the methods accessible from the Python API are listed in the [documentation](../python_api/#carla.TrafficManager).
 However, here is a brief summary of what the current possibilities are.

 <table style="width:100%">
   <col width="150">